AmrAbdelhameed/NYTimesMostPopularArticles/README.md

-# NYTimesMostPopularArticles_MVVM_Kotlin (Clean_Architecture)
+# NYTimesMostPopularArticles

-This repository contains a simple app to hit the NY Times Most Popular Articles API and show a list of articles, that shows details when items on the list are tapped (a typical master/detail app), also user able to browse/ add articles to favorite list that implements MVVM architecture using Dagger2, Retrofit, Coroutines, LiveData, RoomDatabase, Database Debugging, DataBinding and Navigation Component.
+A simple app to hit the NY Times Most Popular Articles API and show a list of articles, that shows details when items on the list are tapped (a typical master/detail app), also user able to browse/ add articles to favorite list that implements MVVM architecture using Dagger2, Retrofit, Coroutines, LiveData, RoomDatabase, Database Debugging, DataBinding and Navigation Component.

 <br>
 <p align="center">